Backpacking in the UK is a great way to see the numerous sights on offer across the country.

 Liverpool is one of my favourite cities in the UK, and somewhere you absolutely must visit during your trip.

-Liverpool is a fascinating city and one you can’t leave off your list while backpacking in the UK!
+As one of the best places to visit in northern England, Liverpool is a city you can’t leave off your list while backpacking in the UK!

 Scotland is one of the most beautiful parts of the UK, and The Highlands is, arguably, the best place to visit in Scotland!